ACA vs. Private Health Insurance in Tennessee | DC Insurance

 ACA Marketplace Plans: When They Win

 ACA plans also come with income-based subsidies that can dramatically reduce monthly premiums for people below certain income thresholds.
-If your household income falls in the right range, a subsidized ACA plan can be genuinely competitive.
+If your household income falls in the right range, a subsidized ACA plan can be genuinely competitive, sometimes the best value on the table.

 The downside: unsubsidized ACA premiums in Tennessee are high for what you get.
-And many Tennessee ACA plans use HMO or EPO network structures with regional restrictions — limiting which doctors and hospitals are in-network.
+And many Tennessee ACA plans use EPO network structures with regional restrictions, limiting which doctors and hospitals are in-network and requiring referrals to see specialists.
+If you're paying full price and not using subsidies, you're often getting less coverage flexibility than what the private market can offer.

 Private Market PPO Plans: When They Win